Being a Christian is simple and easy.

 I feel very sad when I hear a fellow Christian saying that serving God is burdensome or complicated.
 God never meant it to be burdensome or complicated and it shouldn’t be.

-God wants to be reunited with his children.
-He has already done everything that needs to be done.
-He doesn't want to make it complicated for us.
+What God wants is simple.
+He wants his human children to be happy in the love relationship with him that we were made for and that he has always wanted us to have.
+God has already done everything that needs to be done to make this possible.
+He certainly doesn’t want to make it complicated for us.

-We are called to be servants and the role of a servant is not difficult.
-A servant's job is just to be obedient.
+We are called to be God’s servants and the role of a servant is not difficult.
+A servant’s job is just to be obedient.
 All the servant has to do is obey the orders.
-To take another example; soldiers taking part in a great campaign don’t know the grand strategy.
-They don't need to know it.
-The soldiers' job is to obey orders.
+It is not a servant’s job to make plans or set goals – the servant’s master or mistress does that.
+To take another example, soldiers taking part in a great campaign don’t plan the grand strategy.
+They don’t even know what the grand strategy is.
+They don’t need to know it.
+The soldiers’ job is to obey orders.

 So… What are God’s orders?